Graph-like asymptotics for the Dirichlet Laplacian in connected tubular domains: Introduction

 The case of a Dirichlet network squeezing to a graph is more complicated and not yet completely understood.
 One main difficulty is related to the fact that as the width of the network squeezes to zero the energy functional diverges as the inverse of the square of the width.
-Then to get a meaningful limit a renormalization of the energy is needed.
-Moreover geometrical perturbations can modify substantially the spectral properties of the Laplacian in the network, a well known phenomenon is, for example, the appearing of isolated eigenvalues in curved waveguides, see \cite{ESjmp}.
-Similar problems arise when the confinement is obtained by an holonomic constrain, see, e.g., \cite{dellantonio-tenuta:jmp06}.

-In \cite{post:05} it is shown that in a Dirichlet network, if the volume of the vertex region is small enough, then the boundary conditions in the vertex are of Dirichlet type.
+Hence, to get a meaningful, limit a renormalization of the energy is needed.
+Moreover geometrical perturbations can modify substantially the spectral properties of the Laplacian in the network, a well known phenomenon is, for example, the appearing of isolated eigenvalues in curved waveguides, see \cite{duclos-exner:95, exner-kovarik:15, ESjmp}.
+Similar problems arise when the confinement is obtained through an holonomic constrain, see, e.g., \cite{dellantonio-tenuta:jmp06}. \\ In \cite{post:05} it is shown that in a Dirichlet network, if the volume of the vertex region is small enough, then the boundary conditions in the vertex are of Dirichlet type.
 Nevertheless it is known that more general assumptions cannot exclude different limits.
-In particular it is understood that weighted Kirchhoff conditions of the form described above may arise whenever an effective Hamiltonian associated to the vertex region exhibits eigenvalues at the threshold of the transverse energy see, e.g., \cite{grieser:07, harmer-pavlov-yafyasov:07, molchanov-vainberg:06-2} and the recent work \cite{dellantonio-costa:10} in which these ideas are further exploited and the occurrence of non homogenous terms in the weighted Kirchhoff condition is pointed out.
+In particular it is understood that weighted Kirchhoff conditions of the form described above may arise whenever an effective Hamiltonian associated to the vertex region exhibits eigenvalues at the threshold of the transverse energy see, e.g., \cite{grieser:07, harmer-pavlov-yafyasov:07, molchanov-vainberg:06-2}, and \cite{dellantonio-costa:10,dellantonio-michelangeli:15}, in which these ideas are further exploited and the occurrence of non homogenous terms in the weighted Kirchhoff condition is pointed out.